-Nominees for the Martha Muse Prize should be capable of making a significant contribution in a field or topic that advances our understanding of Antarctic science or policy during their career.
-Exemplar activities in which a Martha Muse Prize winner might show promise of future leadership include - but are not limited to - the following areas:
+Nominees for the Tinker-Muse Prize should be capable of making a significant contribution in a field or topic that advances our understanding of Antarctic science and/or policy during their career.
+Exemplar activities in which a Tinker-Muse Prize winner might show promise of future leadership include - but are not limited to - the following areas:

 - Studying the agreements, instruments, and conventions among nations that foster international cooperation, promote shared governance, and protect the environment of Antarctica.

 - Advancing cross-disciplinary efforts to better understand Antarctica.

 - Conducting investigations that advance our understanding of Antarctic systems and living resources as key components of the Earth system.

 - Studying the unique characteristics and adaptations of Antarctic organisms.

 - Defining the role of humans in change in the Antarctic environment and improving our ability to predict future outcomes, promote environmental stewardship, and inform management of the region.

 - Studying the critical linkages between Antarctica and the planet as a whole.

 - Addressing one or more of the themes embodied in the International Polar Year (IPY) 2007–2008.